Part 1 - SharePoint Framework?

 API we can use it to retrieve data from our Office 365 tenant services.
 This module will teach you how to use the Framework

 It is possible to add multiple web parts to your projects.
 We can deploy SharePoint assets through our solution!
 Also

 we could share data between these web parts and not write the same code twice.

 - Adding Multiple web parts to your project

 - Deploying SharePoint assets - lists, fields, content types

 - Share reusable code with multiple web parts / projects

 Brand your client web parts with SASS and Office-UI-Fabric

-Also, you will learn about Office UI Fabric and how to use it to get the Office365 look out of the box.
+is a CSS pre-compiler.
+Also, you will learn about Office UI Fabric and how to use so that your application gets a

 - SASS, the dynamic stylesheet language